-Colours of Dance has had to pause classes in Great Wilbraham during Covid, but hopefully we will return.
-However, we remain deeply committed to keeping up an outreach programme from the Studios, and as part of this, we work closely with several local schools, assisting with their own provision of dance classes & clubs, as well as running classes from their premises.
+Colours of Dance is deeply committed to keeping up an outreach programme from the Studios, and as part of this, we work closely with several local schools, assisting with their own provision of dance classes & clubs, as well as running classes from their premises.

 The Cambridge Dance Studios have proper dance floors and full-length mirrors, and provide a professional-standard dance environment for all our students - every week!
 Through the recruitment of and cooperation with other teaching and dance professionals, we have developed a busy and friendly dance community.